[No author has yet been found for the profile.]

 Information about remarkable choir(s) still missing.

-» Open manuscript with 7 songs of Najo Mekane Yesus Choir
+» Read manuscript of Najo Mekane Yesus Choir with 7 songs

 For further study